Rescheduled to 22nd October 2021.

 Jools Holland is delighted to confirm Eddi Reader as special guest for his rescheduled Belfast and Dublin shows.

 His concert at Waterfront Hall originally for 22nd October 2020 is now rescheduled to 23rd October 2021 and his date at 3Arena on 23rd October 2020 is now rescheduled to 22nd October 2021.

 No ticket exchange required.
 All tickets are valid for these new dates.

 The multi award winning Eddi Reader is celebrating forty years as a live artist.
 During this time, the Scottish singer has been known for her work with Gang Of Four, Fairground Attraction, Eurythmics and many more, as well as her solo career.
 She releases a new album Cavalier on 28th September.

-Just like his previous Belfast shows, Jools will be joined on vocals by Ruby Turner & Louise Marshall and his fellow Squeeze member Gilson Lavis on drums.
+Just like last year’s sold out Dublin show, Jools will be joined on vocals by Ruby Turner & Louise Marshall fellow Squeeze member Gilson Lavis on drums.